Analysis | The latest coronavirus test results for Trump’s advisers and allies

 When tested positive: Announced in the wee hours of Friday morning.

-Where he has been: Trump held a fundraiser at his property in Bedminster, N.J., on Thursday, spoke with reporters and held a rally in Minnesota on Wednesday, participated in a debate with former vice president Joe Biden on Tuesday, held a White House event on coronavirus testing on Monday and held a news conference on Sunday.
+Where he has been: Trump held a fundraiser at his property in Bedminster, N.J., on Thursday, spoke with reporters and held a rally in Minnesota on Wednesday, participated in a debate with Democratic presidential nominee Joe Biden on Tuesday (Biden and running mate Kamala D. Harris have tested negative), held a White House event on coronavirus testing Monday and held a news conference Sunday.

 First lady Melania Trump